 Hospital Indemnity Insurance is worth it, especially when you don’t have the funds to cover the maximum out-of-pocket expenses.
 However, suppose you have money saved for unexpected costs such as long-term hospital admission.
 In that case, you may not require a hospital indemnity policy.
 Also, if you have a top-rated Medigap plan, this insurance policy may not make much sense.

-Working with an insurance agent is beneficial because they can review your current health insurance coverage to help find gaps in your policies.
-Then, an agent can explain medical insurance products that can provide you with peace of mind.
+Working with an insurance agent is beneficial because they can review your health insurance coverage to help find policy gaps.
+Then, an agent can explain medical insurance products that provide peace of mind.

 How do you explain hospital indemnity coverage?